didx-xyz/acapy-wallet-groups-plugin/README.md

 aca-py start --plugin ./acapy_wallet_groups_plugin <other params>
 ```

+IMPORTANT NOTE: When passing an env file or env vars to the aca-py instance make sure to set `ACAPY_MULTITENANT_ADMIN=false` as opposed to `ACAPY_MULTITENANT_ADMIN=true`.
+If set to true the plugin will register and the endpoint will show up with the correct query fields in OpenAPI, _but_ under the hood not register the plugin correctly.
+That results in weird behaviour where no group_id key is returned in the response and querying by group_id just returns all wallets.

 ### Docker

 To run the plugin using Docker, build and run the Dockerfile: